-Facial diagnosis shows deficiencies in the basic energy (also called Jing in Chinese Medicine), blockages in the flow of energy (Qi) and how someone’s appearance is (Shen).
+Facial diagnosis shows deficiencies in the basic energy (also called Jing or Essence in Chinese Medicine), blockages in the flow of energy (Qi) and how someone’s appearance is (Shen).

 Emotions are visible in the face because lines / wrinkles develop at a specific place.
 Each line corresponds to a particular emotion or organ disturbance.
 Furthermore, you can diagnostic organ disturbances because a certain place in the face has a different color, a withdrawal or just is swollen.